docsforadobe/after-effects-plugin-guide/docs/smartfx/smartfx.rst

 PF_Cmd_SMART_PRE_RENDER
 ================================================================================

 After Effects requests output from the effect.
 The effect tells After Effects what input it needs to generate that output, through the use of callback functions, and by manipulating the structures in the extra parameter.
 An effect cannot access the pixels of any layer inputs it has not checked out during *PF_Cmd_SMART_PRE_RENDER*.
 So all layer inputs that an effect might possibly need must be checked out in advance using checkout_layer.
-If an effect might need certain layer inputs, they must be checked out now, even if later during rendering the effect may decide that the layer isn’t needed.
+If an effect might need certain layer inputs, they must be checked out now, even if later during rendering the effect may decide that the layer isn't needed.
 Also, since no parameter array is passed to SmartFX during *PF_Cmd_SMART_PRE_RENDER* or `PF_Cmd_SMART_RENDER <#pf_cmd_smart_render>`__, any non-layer parameters needed must be retrieved using `PF_CHECKOUT_PARAM <#_bookmark287>`__

 ----